dmerejkowsky/docopt-challenge/README.md

-Also note how we have to add a custom conversion function to get real values from the `<x>` and `<y>` arguments: so in the end you have ~20 lines of code instead of just one ...
+Also note how we have to add a custom conversion function to get real values from the `<x>` and `<y>` arguments: so in the end you have ~20 lines of code instead of just two ...

 ## Error messages